 In 2000, the first version of the Data Warehouse was made available to the program partners.
-Since then, it has grown to encompass a 50 plus year time series of fisheries-dependent catch and effort data.
+Since then, it has grown to encompass almost a 70 year time series of fisheries-dependent catch and effort data.
 Loading of biological data has begun.
 These data are constantly reviewed and updated as needed.

-In 2004, the first version of the Standard Atlantic Fisheries Information System (SAFIS) was deployed.
-This system is used to collect Program-compliant data from commercial and recreational fishermen and dealers and is now deployed from Maine to Georgia.
-SAFIS is an ongoing and evolving system, requiring support, review and revision.
+In 2004, the first version of the Standard Atlantic Fisheries Information System (SAFIS) eDR (electronic dealer reporting) was deployed, followed in 2008, by eTRIPS (electronic trip reporting).
+This system is used to collect data from commercial and recreational fishermen and dealers and is now deployed from Maine to Georgia.
+SAFIS is an ongoing and evolving system, requiring support, review, and revision.